-- There are no known trends or any known demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in iPeople's liquidity increasing or decreasing in any material way; - a. iPeople does not anticipate any cash flow or liquidity problems within the next twelve months; - b. iPeople is not in default or breach of any note, loan, lease or other indebtedness or financing arrangement which will require the Company to make payments; - c.
-There is no significant amount of trade payable that have not been paid within the stated terms; and - d. iPeople's depends on services fees from subsidiaries, interest income and dividends from its subsidiaries as its source of liquidity. - (ii) There are no events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation; - (iii) There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period; - (iv) There are no material commitments for capital expenditures; - (v) The K plus 12 program of the DepEd, which calls for the two extra years of basic education started in 2016.
-There were two academic years where there were no students moving on to tertiary studies.
-This impacted the profit and cash flow of both for-profit and non-profit tertiary education institutions during the transition period.
+There are no known trends or any known demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in iPeople's liquidity increasing or decreasing in any material way;

+- i. iPeople does not anticipate any cash flow or liquidity problems within the next twelve months: - ii. iPeople is not in default or breach of any note, loan, lease or other indebtedness or financing arrangement which will require the Company to make payments; - iii.
+There is no significant amount of trade payable that have not been paid within the stated terms; and - iv. iPeople's depends on services fees from subsidiaries, interest income and dividends from its subsidiaries as its source of liquidity. - b) Any events that will trigger direct or contingent financial obligation that is material to the company, including any default or acceleration of an obligation.